H.O.L.Y.: Commercial performance

 The song debuted with 125,000 copies sold in the United States in its debut week, the second best-selling digital song of the week.
 It propelled the song to number one on the Hot Country Songs chart, as well as debuting number 20 on the Billboard Hot 100 chart dating May 21, 2016.
-It has since stayed at number one on the Hot Country Songs chart for eighteen consecutive weeks and peaked at number 14 on its ninth week on the Hot 100 chart (July 16, 2016).
-The song debuted on the Country Airplay chart at number 26 a week before it was released for sale, and has peaked at number one.
+It eventually stayed at number one on the Hot Country Songs chart for eighteen consecutive weeks and peaked at number 14 on the Hot 100 chart dating July 16, 2016 (where it ranked number 49 on that chart's year-end list for 2016).
+The song debuted on the Country Airplay chart at number 26 a week before it was released for sale, where it peaked at number one.
 It has also reached number one on the Canada Country chart and number 24 on the Canadian Hot 100 chart.
 The song sold over a million copies in August 2016 in the United States, and has sold 1,550,000 copies as of July 2017.
 It was certified quadruple Platinum by the RIAA on March 15, 2018.